BinTianqi/OwnDroid/Readme-en.md

 ### Description

 Use Device admin and Device owner privilege to take full control of your device.

-This app is renamed to "OwnDroid" from "Android Owner".

 ### Docs